 While playing the Nord Lead 4, you’ll be looking at a surprisingly small section of knobs and editing parameters, taking up only half of the front panel.
 The look is modern and slick, and the black/grey background of the editing panel provides a nice contrast to the bright redness of the rest of the instrument.
 When you toggle different editing options on and off, the LED indicator lights are red, allowing for aesthetic consistency.

-Below, please take a moment to view some of the best-selling synthesizers on Amazon, and then see how well they stack up to the Nord Lead 4.
+Below, please take a moment to view some of the best-selling synthesizers online, and then see how well they stack up to the Nord Lead 4.

 No LCD Screen?